rafi983/lws_ai-studio/README.md

     - *Error:* Displays an error icon and helpful message.
 - **Image Modal:** Click an image to view it larger, with metadata (prompt, model, seed, dimensions).

+### ✨ Context-Aware Prompt Autocompletion

+To enhance the creative process and help users craft more effective prompts, this application features an intelligent autocomplete system.
+Instead of just providing random prompts, this feature interactively suggests relevant options from a predefined library as the user types.

+This transforms the prompt input from a simple text field into a powerful discovery tool, speeding up workflow and improving the quality of generated images.

+## How to Use

+1.  **Start Typing**: Navigate to the "Create Image" page and begin typing in the prompt input field.
+2.  **View Suggestions**: After typing 3 or more characters, a dropdown menu will automatically appear below the input, showing up to 5 suggestions from the prompt library that match your input.
+3.  **Select a Prompt**: Click on any suggestion from the list.
+The input field will be instantly populated with the selected prompt.
+4.  **Generate**: Continue to edit the prompt or click the generate button.

+## How It Works (Technical Breakdown)

+* **Data Aggregation**: The system fetches all prompts from `/public/prompts.json` and `/public/generated-prompts.json`.
+It combines them into a single, unified list in the `CreateImagePage` component.
+* **Live Filtering**: This master list is passed to the `PromptInput` component.
+A `useEffect` hook listens for changes to the user's input.
+It filters the list in real-time to find case-insensitive matches for the typed text.
+* **Dynamic Rendering**: The top 5 matches are stored in a state variable, which conditionally renders a dropdown list.
+When a user clicks a suggestion, it updates the parent's state, and the dropdown disappears.

+## Customization

+The power of the suggestion engine comes from its data source.
+To add, remove, or modify the autocomplete suggestions:

+* Simply edit the JSON arrays in `/public/prompts.json` and `/public/generated-prompts.json`.

+The application will automatically pick up any changes on the next reload.

 ### ✨ Image Modal Thumbnail Navigation

 **Feature:**